ICEI-PUC-Minas-PPLES-TI/plf-es-2022-1-tcci-5308100-dev-arthur-rocha-guilherme-oliveira/Codigo/README.md

 After install the extension you'll can see a new menu item in activity bar with label `Covering`.
 The extension will watch the workspace looking for a file called `lcov.info`.
 Every event with this file will be used to rerender the new test coverage status on vs code.

 To use the extension, run you test script and generate de `lcov.info` file and you will able to see the coverage status for each line in editor, the actual covered lines percentage and a file tree view with all uncovered lines of your project.
-To se just what you've changed, click in the option in extendion configuration view: `Avaliar com base na branch: <BRANCH_NAME>`.
+To se just what you've changed, click in the option in extension configuration view: `Avaliar com base na branch: <BRANCH_NAME>`.
 You just will see this option if you workspace is in a git repo.

 ## Setting your own project configuration